What is Yonsa?

-Your prednisone or methylprednisolone dosage needs may change if you have surgery, are ill, or are under stress.
-Do not change your medication dose or schedule without your doctor's advice.
+Your steroid dose needs may change if you have an infection or are under stress.
+Do not change your dose or stop using your steroid medicine without your doctor's advice.

 You may take Yonsa with or without food.

 Your blood pressure will need to be checked often, and you may need frequent blood tests.
 If you have diabetes, your blood sugar should be checked carefully, especially if you take pioglitazone or repaglinide.

 You should not stop using Yonsa or your steroid medicine suddenly.
 Follow your doctor's instructions about tapering your prednisone dose.

 Store at room temperature away from moisture and heat.